aldettinger/camel-quarkus-workshop/README.md

 2021-12-16 16:24:07,848 INFO  [route2] (Camel (camel-1) thread #0 - Batch Sender) Received event with headers[id=3, importance=3] AND body[30]
 ```

-Nice to see those group of 3 events treated in the correct order.
+Nice to see those groups of 3 events treated in the correct order.

 ### Let's group and sum events